Spring Theme Activities

 I will make a green stem and leaves then put them together.
 Now, I cut out flower pots from brown paper which children will decorate with an assortment of items (to personalize each pot).
 When they are finished I will put them together and use them as a border for my Spring bulletin board.

-Comments: You can use this for an infant
+Comments: You can use this

-the pots.
+and just skip the pots.
 Put clouds and a sun on top it looks cute.

 You can ask the children what they think will happen to the egg when the experiment is finished.
 Also, allow the children to touch the egg, before and after the experiment and encourage language building skills by having the children to tell you their concept of what happened."